atuttle/api-demo/README.md

 Run `make up` to install and start the docker containers, then run `make taffy` to install Taffy.

 If you need a quick & dirty admin interface for the database, run `make adminer`.
 The root password is "guest".
 (Uses [adminer](https://github.com/TimWolla/docker-adminer))

+If you want some sample blog data to get started with, run `make adminer`, login (the root password is "guest"), and import the file `initial-db.sql` from this repo.
+It will create a database named blog, with some blog-like tables and a small amount of sample data to get you started.